diecknet/DavinciTimestamp/README.md

 Click on `Timelines` -> `Export` -> `Timeline Markers to EDL` and save the file somewhere.

 > [!WARNING]
-> Do not use the Export option `AAF / XML / EDL / DRT /OTIO...`.
+> Do not use the Export option `AAF / XML / EDL / DRT / OTIO...`.
 Even though you can create `.edl` files with that option too, they're a bit different and are not supported with this module.

 <img width="953" height="470" alt="image" src="https://github.com/user-attachments/assets/97813bfa-7236-45f8-8812-a853f03d9ffc" />